 Another fresh face — Ben Schnetzer — puts himself on the Hollywood map with his take on Max, the strong-willed Jew that finds himself living in Hans and Rosa’s basement.
 Picking the right balance between grim and socially conscious, Max discovers the perfect companion in Liesel.
 The character pushes the girl to think outside of her comfort zone.
 He also helps expand her creative breadth through daily weather updates, which is something he cannot physically experience because he is too afraid to leave the house.
 Max is just a young man of no more than 25 years of age, but Schnetzer balances the character’s vulnerability with an unrelenting will to survive.
 The end result is overwhelmingly mature.

-the book thief 2On the opposite end of the spectrum, veterans Rush and Watson provide plenty of sarcasm and hilarity as longtime soul mates Hans and Rosa.
+On the opposite end of the spectrum, veterans Rush and Watson provide plenty of sarcasm and hilarity as longtime soul mates Hans and Rosa.
 Rush is effortless in his role, and makes his warm countenance look as if it were second nature.
 Watson, on the other hand, delivers a much more layered turn as the insensitive mother with a hidden, but nonetheless beating, heart.
 The two are just as affected by the encroaching war as Liesel, but the couple constantly downplays the situation for the sake of their new daughter.

 The beauty of Petroni and Percival’s storytelling is that never once does the viewer see the central characters as being Nazis.
 Even though Rudy and Liesel attend a Nationalist school that teaches all things Hitler, the audience can find the universally good spirit inside these people.
 Simply put; Liesel, Rudy, Hans, and Rosa are just regular folk put into an unfortunate situation during a very confused time.

 If “The Book Thief” were a true story, instead of a work of fiction, Percival’s film would easily find itself among the top movies of the year.
 Unfortunately, because the third act is so over the top dramatic and sad, I couldn’t help but feel like my emotions were being taken advantage of.
-Percival and Petroni achieve their intended message the book thief 1— Germans are humans too.
+Percival and Petroni achieve their intended message — Germans are humans too.
 The two filmmakers could’ve left it at that, but instead went for overkill.
 There is a lot to like about “The Book Thief,” but no one enjoys what is essentially 20 minutes of emotional, tear-inducing excess.
 The Academy loves to honor World War Two tales, but this one might find itself on the outside looking in.

 By David Morris